10 UX/UI Design Portfolio Examples to Inspire You (Updated for 2026)

 What Is a UX Design Portfolio?

-A UX design portfolio is a compilation of work samples that demonstrates your skills and abilities as a UX designer.
+A UX design portfolio is a compilation of work samples that demonstrate your skills and abilities as a UX designer.
 It should include examples that span the UX design process for relevant projects you've worked on—research insights, concept sketches, wireframes, and prototypes.

 One of the most important aspects of a portfolio is to showcase your design thinking process and results.
 Furthermore, the best UX portfolios demonstrate an applicant’s ability to think critically and solve problems creatively in order to come up with innovative solutions—all valuable components when it comes to hiring managers finding the right candidate.
 It's also important to note that your UX design portfolio reflects what's unique about you as a designer, so that you can stand out.